SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

    * - --lsu-l1
      - Enable the L1 D$
    * - --lsu-l1-ways=X
-     - Specify the number of ways  for the L1 D$ (how many direct mapped caches in parallel)
+     - Specify the number of ways  for the L1 D$ (how many direct mapped caches in parallel), default=1
    * - --lsu-l1-sets=X
-     - Specify the number of sets for the L1 D$ (how many line of cache per way)
+     - Specify the number of sets for the L1 D$ (how many line of cache per way), default=64
    * - --lsu-l1-mem-data-width-min=X
      - Set a lower bound for the L1 D$ data width
    * - --lsu-software-prefetch